ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 (http://www.jasypt.org/) and jasypt-spring-boot (https://github.com/ulisesbocchio/jasypt-spring-boot).

 The [sample encrypted properties](../../sample/non-functional/encrypted-properties) module is a working example of an Ikasan module that employs property encryption.
-In order encrypt properties the following steps are required.
+In order to encrypt properties the following steps are required.

 Generate a private key:
 ```